FranciscoLopezEscamilla/Hackathon-2025-Educational-Bot/README.md

 ## 💡 Solution

-An AI‐driven, retrieval-augmented chatbot ingests all onboarding materials and project files to act as each consultant’s 24/7 personal assistant—delivering instant, context-aware answers and bite-sized, role-specific micro-training directly within existing collaboration tools.
+An AI‐driven, retrieval-augmented chatbot ingests all onboarding materials and project files to act as each new joiner’s 24/7 personal assistant—delivering instant, context-aware answers and bite-sized, role-specific micro-training directly within existing collaboration tools.
 This empowers new joiners to self-educate, accelerate ramp-up, and frees up team leads from repetitive training tasks.

 ## 🧠 How It Works